-Welcome to the Surgical Critical Care Pediatrics Fellowship Program at the University of Colorado.
+Welcome to the Pediatric Surgical Critical Care Fellowship Program at the University of Colorado.
 Our program is a one-year fellowship which was established in 2017.
 Our mission is to provide a very well-rounded surgical critical care pediatrics education in all facets of our specialty.
 Our global objective is to prepare the graduates of our program to step into their careers prepared to meet the challenges of the profession, regardless of their ultimate career goals.

 During the course of the one-year curriculum, fellows rotate through the Children’s Hospital Colorado and the University of Colorado Hospital.
 Both are located on the Anschutz Medical Campus of the University of Colorado in Aurora.
 These rotations provide a comprehensive experience in all facets of pediatric surgical critical care, trauma, and burn, as well as, experience in adult surgical critical care and burn.
 The one-year curriculum is designed to provide an in-depth experience in each of these subspecialty areas.

 The graduates of our program will be able to establish very successful careers across the country.
 Regardless of the particular area of clinical focus, the graduate of our programs has consistently provided feedback that they were more than ready to function independently upon completion of the fellowship program.